valory-xyz/open-autonomy/docs/index.md

 # Open Autonomy

-{{open_autonomy}} is a framework for the creation of Agent Services: off-chain services which run as a multi-agent-system (MAS)  and are replicated on a temporary consensus gadget (blockchain) while being crypto-economically secured on a public blockchain, hence offering robustness, transparency and decentralization off-chain.
+{{open_autonomy}} is a framework for the creation of _agent services_: off-chain services which run as a multi-agent system (MAS) and are replicated on a temporary consensus gadget (blockchain) while being crypto-economically secured on a public blockchain, hence offering robustness, transparency and decentralization off-chain.

-As opposed to traditional smart contracts, Valory apps go beyond simple, purely on-chain logic without giving up on decentralization.

 The {{open_autonomy}} framework allows to define such services by means of _{{fsm_app}}s_.
-These dynamic, decentralized apps run inside the agents implementing the {{agent_service}}, and define its business logic.
+These dynamic, decentralized apps run inside the agents implementing the agent service, and define its business logic.
 The {{fsm_app}}'s internal state is replicated across agents automatically through the consensus gadget.

-The {{open_autonomy}} framework is realized on top of the {{open_aea}} framework.
+The {{open_autonomy}} framework is realized on top of the {{open_aea}} framework, and it consists of:

+* A collection of command line tools to build, deploy, publish and  test agent services.
+* A collection of packages with base classes to create the {{fsm_app}} that define the service business logic.

 <figure markdown>
 ![](./images/agent_service_architecture.svg)
-<figcaption>Agent Services are implemented with the Valory Stack as replicated ABCI Apps</figcaption>
+<figcaption>An example of an agent service</figcaption>
 </figure>

 ## Why?